nguyen1tech/learn-aws/dynamodb/cheatsheet.md

     - Apps that do not require micro-second response time
     - Apps that are **Write Intensive** or that do not perform much read activity
     - If you don't need DAX consider **ElastiCache**
+- Dynamodb notable command: `aws dynamodb <command>`
+  - `get-item`: returns a set of attributes for the item with the given primary key.
+If no matching item, then it does not return any data and there will be no item element in the response
+  - `put-item`: creates a new item or replaces the old item with a new item.
+  - `update-item`: Edits an existing item's attributes, or adds a new item to the table if it does not exist
+  - `batch-get-item`: returns the attributes of one or more items from one or more tables.
+You identify the requested item by the primary key.
+A single operation can retrieve up to `16MB` of data, which can contain as many as `100 items`
+  - `batch-write-item`: puts or deletes multiple items in one or more tables.
+Can write up to `16MB` of data.
+Which can compise up to `25 put or delete requests`.
+Individual item can be as large as `400kb`
+  - `create-table`: adds a new table to your account
+  - `update-table`: modifies the provisioned throughput settings, global secondary indexes, or Dynamodb Streams settings for a given table
+  - `transact-get-items`: is a synchronous operation that atomically retrieves multiple items from one or more table(but not from indexes) in a single account and Region.
+Call can contain up to `25 objects`, aggregate size of the items in a transaction can not exceed 4MB.
+  - `transact-write-items`: is a synchronous write operation that can group up to `20 action requests`.
+These actions can target items in different tables but not in different aws accounts or Regions and no two actions can target the same item.
+  - `query`: finds items based on primary key values.
+You can query table or secondary index that has a composite primary key
+  - `scan`: returns one or more items and item's attributes by accessing every item in a table or a secondary index